rust-stuco/lectures/week6/slides.md

 * File written in `toml`, a file format for configuration files
 * Notice how there's no mention of `src/main.rs`!
-* Cargo follows the convention that `src/main.rs` is the crate root and builds a binary crate
+* Cargo follows the convention that `src/main.rs` is the crate root and builds a _binary_ crate
-* Similarly, if you create a `src/lib.rs` file, the package will build a library crate!
+* Similarly, if you create a `src/lib.rs` file, the package will build a _library_ crate

 ---